JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 Base.length(data::RidgeFitObs) = length(data.y)
 ```

-We can do something similar for `predict`, but there's no need for a new type in this
+We do something similar for `predict`, but there's no need for a new type in this case:
-case:

 ```@example anatomy2
 LearnAPI.obs(::RidgeFitted, Xnew) = Tables.matrix(Xnew)'
+LearnAPI.obs(::RidgeFitted, observations::AbstractArray) = observations # involutivity

 LearnAPI.predict(model::RidgeFitted, ::Point, observations::AbstractMatrix) =
     observations'*model.coefficients